Icinga/icinga-doc/markdown/en/hostchecks.md

 Hosts are checked by the Icinga daemon:

--   At regular intervals, as defined by the *check\_interval* and *retry\_interval* options in your [host definitions](objectdefinitions.md#objectdefinitions-host).

--   On-demand when a service associated with the host changes state.

--   On-demand as needed as part of the [host reachability](networkreachability.md "5.10.
-Determining Status and Reachability of Network Hosts") logic.

--   On-demand as needed for [predictive host dependency checks](dependencychecks.md "7.20.
-Predictive Dependency Checks").

 Regularly scheduled host checks are optional.
 If you set the *check\_interval* option in your host definition to zero (0), Icinga